28 Non-Candy Halloween Treats Kids Will Love

 Yep … I did this!

 I’ll admit it: when my kids were all really young, I just pretended Halloween didn’t exist.
-We didn’t do the trick-or-treating thing or the costume thing.
-In fact, we usually just turned out the lights and went to bed early on trick-or-treating night.
+We didn’t do the trick-or-treating thing or the Halloween costume thing.
+Instead of a Halloween party we usually just turned out the lights and went to bed early before the trick-or-treaters would come around.

 As my kids got older and wanted to dress up, trick-or-treating was harder to avoid.
 On the one hand, I completely understand the fun tradition of wearing a costume and spending time with friends.
 On the other, I don’t love the idea of them getting bags upon bags of candy (that will make them crazy and rot their teeth out).